-- It lasts.
 The average lifespan of fiber cement siding is roughly 50 years—unlike options like aluminum that typically last 25-40—and most manufacturers’ warranties last as long.
-As a result, it is likely are that you will never need to replace the siding on your house again if you opt for fiber cement; the same cannot be said of traditional vinyl or wood.
+As a result, you will likely never need to replace the siding on your house if you opt for fiber cement; the same cannot be said of traditional vinyl or wood.

-- It wears its colors well.
 From an aesthetic standpoint, fiber cement is an all-around excellent choice.
-Because it can easily be painted, it is highly recommended for homeowners who want the ability change the color of their home’s exterior.
+Because it can easily be painted, it is highly recommended for homeowners who want the ability to change the color of their home’s exterior.
 For proper maintenance, these siding products should be repainted every 7-15 years, depending on wear.
 The quality of absorption is much better than wood, however, which requires fresh coats more frequently, and fiber cement offers more flexibility than vinyl, which remains the same color permanently.

 Fiber cement’s ease of installation means quicker completion times and lower labor costs for homeowners who hire contractors.
 You could end up spending a lot less for siding than you originally planned!
 Fiber cement typically costs approximately $10 per square foot to install, but its high durability means this is will typically be a one-time installation expense.